 - i.
-The coverage of chemistry and physics should be of sufficient depth and breadth to provide the necessary knowledge and understanding for students to appreciate and apply these subjects within a biological context - ii.
+The coverage of chemistry and physics should be of sufficient depth and breadth to provide the necessary knowledge and understanding for students to appreciate and apply these subjects within a biological context2 - ii.
 The knowledge and appreciation of mathematical principles must be sufficient to support the understanding and application of key biological concepts and underpin problem solving at the theoretical and practical levels - iii.
-Graduates will be equipped with the knowledge and skills needed to handle variation at different levels
+Graduates will be equipped with the mathematical knowledge and skills needed to handle variation in data analysis at different levels

-5. Specific skills and knowledge appropriate to the degree title
+5. Specific skills and knowledge appropriate to the foundation degree title

 - i.
 Bioscience graduates will have some general knowledge of the basic fundamentals of biology, including: an overview of biodiversity, the cell, basic genetics, the concept of evolution, biochemistry, molecular biology, and organismal biology - ii.
-Universities will have engaged with relevant national and international Learned Societies to inform specialist curricula
+Programmes will adhere to the relevant recommendations within the QAA Subject Benchmark for Biosciences (with reference to other Benchmarks if appropriate) appropriate to level 5 (8 in Scotland) - iii.
+HEIs will have engaged with relevant Learned Societies to inform the curriculum

-6. Developing creativity and innovation
+6. Development of creativity and innovation relevant to the work place

 - i.
-Developing creativity and innovation in undergraduates is an implicit part of the student experience - ii.
+The programme incorporates the development of creativity and innovation in undergraduates and is an implicit part of the student experience - ii.
 Students are given the opportunity and encouragement to apply original or unconventional ideas, to be imaginative, and to tackle problem solving using techniques designed to develop individual and group creativity